saturneric/GpgFrontend/docs/overview.md

 ## License

-GpgFrontend's own code is under a GPL-3.0 license, which means that GpgFrontend is free software.
+GpgFrontend own code is under a GPL-3.0 license, which means that GpgFrontend is free software.
 You may exercise the rights set forth in the Licence under the conditions of compliance with the rules of the Licence.

 ## Contribution